-- 97. In the Chiseldon settlement, there are a number of very small individual green spaces that together make a significant contribution to the street scene and character.
+- 95. In the Chiseldon settlement, there are a number of very small individual green spaces that together make a significant contribution to the street scene and character.
 Most of these small spaces frame other Local Green Spaces or are simply places for people to walk or park their cars.
 Though these small spaces are unlikely in most instances to be vulnerable to development, they are vulnerable to change, for instance if they were paved or otherwise covered in hard surfaces.
 If this were to occur, their contribution to local greening and street scene would be diminished.
-They therefore require protection. - 98.
+They therefore require protection. - 96.
 The Local Green Spaces in Chiseldon that make a positive contribution to the local character and street scene are shown in Figure 17 and discussed in detail in Appendix 5.
 These amenity green spaces meet the tests in the NPPF para.
-106 in a different way from the local green spaces identified in Appendix 4.
+107 in a different way from the local green spaces identified in Appendix 4.
 They are small and relate to amenity; they are locally important because of how they frame the local built environment.

-Figure 17: Local Green Spaces that are important for street scene and framing local character in Chiseldon Parish (brown outline)
+Figure 17: Local Green Spaces that are Important for Street Scene and Framing Local Character in Chiseldon Parish (Bright Green with Black Outline)